 Historically, this envelope told a bride’s footman to which household an invitation should be delivered.
 This large, outer envelope is usually a square shape and complements the invitation inside.
-For more information on how to properly address outer envelopes, click here.
+How to properly address outer envelopes.

 In the old days, a servant would receive the invitation package, remove the inner envelope, and hand the inner envelope to the member of the household to whom it was addressed.
 Many modern brides continue to adhere to this tradition.
-More on inner envelopes here.
+More on inner envelopes.

 The wedding invitation is where you give guests the information they need in order to attend your event on time.
 It’s also an opportunity to let guests know how formal the event will be, and set the tone for your special day.
-More on invitations here.
+More on invitation etiquette.

 The Response (RSVP) cards are a critical component of the invitation and wedding planning process because they allow your guests to let you know whether they will be attending, as well as how many people they will be bringing to the event.
 RSVP cards can be blank to allow guests to write their own message, or they can be printed to allow guests to fill in a blank or two.
 An addressed, pre-stamped envelope should always accompany response cards in order to make it as simple as possible for your guests to respond in a timely manner.